-It is the policy of Kalamazoo Valley Community College not to discriminate on the basis of race, religion, color, national origin, sex, disability, height, weight, or marital status in its programs, services, employment or activities.
-The following person has been designated to handle inquiries regarding the nondiscrimination policies: Executive Vice President for Instructional and Student Support Services, 6767 West O Avenue, P.O.
-Box 4070, Kalamazoo, Michigan 49003 – 4070; (269) 488-4434.
+It is the policy of Kalamazoo Valley Community College not to discriminate on the basis of race, religion, color, national origin, sex, disability, age, height, weight, familial status, veteran status, or marital status in its programs, services, employment or activities.
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: Executive Vice President for Enrollment and Campus Operations, 6767 West O Avenue, P.O.
+Box 4070, Kalamazoo, Michigan 49003–4070; 269-488-4434.

 GRIEVANCE PROCEDURES FOR

 TITLE VI OF THE CIVIL RIGHTS ACT OF 1964

 TITLE IX OF THE EDUCATION AMENDMENT ACT OF 1972

 SECTION 504 OF THE REHABILITATION ACT OF 1973

 TITLE II OF THE AMERICANS WITH DISABILITY ACT OF 1990

 Any person believing that Kalamazoo Valley Community College or any part of the school organization has inadequately applied the principles and/or regulation of (1) Title VI of the Civil Rights Act of 1964, (2) Title IX of the Education Amendment Act of 1972, (3) Section 504 of the Rehabilitation Act of 1973,and (4) Title II of the Americans with Disability Act of 1990 may bring forward a complaint, which shall be referred to as a grievance to: